-Scottish Ministers have published the second annual report on procurement activity in Scotland.
+Scottish Ministers have published the third annual report on procurement activity in Scotland.

-The report provides an overview of public procurement activity in Scotland in 2018-19.
-It was informed by 110 individual annual procurement reports published by public bodies across the country and other relevant information, such as information taken from Public Contracts Scotland – the national advertising website for public sector contract opportunities in Scotland.
+The report provides an overview of public procurement activity in Scotland in 2019-2020.
+It is informed by 115 individual annual procurement reports published by public bodies across the country and other relevant information, such as information taken from Public Contracts Scotland (PCS) – the national advertising website for public sector contract opportunities in Scotland.